|The mindset that upholds this as something worthwhile must be eradicated if the human species is to survive.|

 A good story is forever.
 Maybe.
 For a few folks, at least.

 We're always on the search for "forever" stories, movies, and songs or albums.
 Such a habit puts us squarely at odds with the suburban mindset, which is solely concerned with the new and trendy.
-Rogue One wasn't trendy ten days after its release; and The Last Jedi, released very recently, is already dated and forgotten.
+Rogue One wasn't trendy ten days after its release; and Solo, released very recently, is already dated and forgotten.
 It was already "old" to people with this toxic, consumptive mindset the moment they walked out of the theater.

 It's a mindset a mile wide and an inch deep.
 And it's destroying the planet as I write this.

 Great stories are timeless.
 Treated and respected properly, they become lifelong companions.
 Again, this goes directly counter to the suburban mindset.
 Everything is expendable.
 Nothing is irreplaceable.
 The Newest Big Thing is all that matters; and it matters for less time than the lifespan of a day moth once it's given over for public consumption.